4 Lessons from the Life of Louis Zamperini

-Zamperini lived long till the age of 97 and died on July 2, 2014, at his home in Los Angeles.
+Zamperini lived long until the age of 97 and died on July 2, 2014, at his home in Los Angeles.

 The human capacity for burden is like bamboo- far more flexible than you’d ever believe at first glance.

-A slight ray of hope emerged when they spotted a plane and signaled it, but it turned out to be a Japanese bomber that fired at them multiple times, puncturing their raft.
+A slight ray of hope emerged when they spotted a plane and signalled it, but it turned out to be a Japanese bomber that fired at them multiple times, puncturing their raft.

 Mac died after 33 days at sea.
 Though the hope of survival was bleak, the two people carried on their struggle to stay alive each day.
 They somehow managed to remain adrift only to be discovered and taken captive by a Japanese warship that took them to Tokyo as POWs.